ecsuvd/ecsuvd.github.io/_posts/2017-04-18-HR_analysis.markdown

 My first revealings came - There were clustered patterns of leaving:
 1. A group of unsatisfied, but highly evaluated and over worked ones.
-I would call them as burnt-out workers.
+I would call them *burnt-out workers*.
 2. A group of medium-low satisfied, medium-low evaluated ones who worked less than average.
-I would call them unmotivated workers.
+I would call them *unmotivated workers*.
 The work environment was not the best suit for them.
 3. A group of highly satisfied and highly evaluated ones who spent more than average amount of hours at work.
 It seems like a motivated, high performing group who chose to leave.
 It was stated as the main question of the dataset.
-Let me call them mysterious leavers.
+Let me call them *mysterious leavers*.

 One more observation was that the ones who left had worked under 6 years.
-Moreover, the ones, who worked over approximately 280 hours, all left.
+Moreover, the ones who worked over approximately 280 hours all left.

 To complete my first order check a few more categorical or binary data explorations followed for the remaining variables.